The most beautiful visa in the world

 Most countries do not demand much documentation.
 That being said, at various times I have been asked for the following:

-3. Proof of travel health insurance.
+- Proof of travel health insurance.
 The idea here is that you have a policy in place so that, if you get sick, you will not burden the local Health System.
 See Health Insurance.
 I have the purchase confirmation page from my World Nomads policy in my phone photos, as well as a printout of the declaration page in my pack. in recent years this has been very closely examined on a couple of occasions.

-4. Demonstration of adequate financial assets.
+- Demonstration of adequate financial assets.
 Once again, to avoid becoming a burden to the State (as if I intend to suck at the teat of Liberian generosity).
 I periodically download an image of my checking account statement, and have that at the ready.
 I was lucky to have that when I landed in Paraguay.
 The visa on arrival official saw my ‘retired’ answer to the ‘occupation?’ question and questioned my solvency.
 (I now always list my occupation as Philologist – no one has ever asked).

-5. Proof of accommodation or a letter of invitation.
+- Proof of accommodation or a letter of invitation.
 My best guess is that if the State wants to find you, they want to have a place to start.
 (In Mauritius they want to know so that they can send a health worker to administer a malaria test).
 As with the proof of onward travel, I seldom know where I will be staying for the whole visit.
 I have had success even when showing accommodation for only the first few nights of an extended trip.
 Or you can book a hotel stay with fully refundable option, print out and upload the confirmation to the cloud, and cancel the reservation.
 Hotels in countries that require invitation letters are used to providing these and will email them to you for free (Sudan) or for a fee (Russia, again).

-Visas are often offered in single or multiple entry options (for additional cost).
+Visas are often offered in single or multiple entry options (sometimes for additional cost).
 I consistently opt for the multiple option, even when I am certain that I do not intend to visit a particularly depressing country more than once.
 I misread the options on a SE Asia lap, and when returning to Vietnam to catch an onward flight I was turned away from flight checkin.
 Discovered that it is possible to obtain a Viet visa in less than an hour, for a mere $350.
 Some countries (Australia, Singapore) keep visa information in the cloud and it is not necessary to present a physical copy of the visa.

 The majority of tourist visas are for a three month duration, which has always been more than enough for me.
 A few require that you commence your visit within a certain number of days of the issue date.
 I always choose an ‘arrival date’ a few days earlier than I reasonably expect to actually arrive.
 It took me a long time to figure out that the receiving authority cares not whether you arrive on day one of your visa (but heaven forfend you show up before the start date), only that you have a current visa.

-Wait times for the issuing of visas varies widely.
+Wait times for the issuing of visas vary widely.
 Mail in and in person Consulate applications have been returned to me between 3 and 12 days later.
 Online applications commonly take 3-5 days.
 In one case I collected all my paperwork, presented in person to the Guinean Consulate, and the woman at the front desk glanced at the application and stapled (!) the approved visa into my passport right then and there.
 Some Consulates offer a ‘rush service’ for additional expense, but most do not.

 Application fees vary a great deal, but I expect to pay in the range of $40-150 (I recall Bolivia being the highest, at $160).
 Oftentimes applicants from different countries are charged different amounts (Bolivia charges citizens of Bulgaria no fee).
 The cost for US citizens is usually the most expensive, I presume because the US makes it quite costly for others to travel to the US.